Facilities Fees and Fines

 When receiving a roommate or when checking out, a current resident is expected to adequately prepare by cleaning/clearing the designated roommate space.
 Failure to prepare for a roommate will result in a $100 fine.

 Residents are responsible for trash in the community.
-Residents in suite-style halls must dispose of trash in the waste baskets provided or the dumpsters.
+Residents in suite-style halls may dispose of trash in the waste baskets provided in the suites during the year, however, during check-in and check-out seasons, must dispose of all trash in the outside dumpsters.
 Residents living in the apartments are responsible for walking all trash to the dumpsters.
-Setting bags of trash in the hallways or allowing trash to build up in the room, which attracts rodents, causes abrasive smells and damage to the carpets and flooring, may result in fines.
+Setting bags of trash in the hallways or allowing trash to build up in the room, which attracts rodents, causes abrasive smells, and damages the carpets and flooring, may result in fines.